Frankie-Woodward/IdentifyQuest/README.md

 # IdentifyQuest
-A Facial Recognition Application using AI to generate images
+A Facial Recognition Application using AI to generate images.

 Welcome to Identify Quest, the application which allows users to create ai-generated composite sketches of individuals who have committed a crime and save them to submit to their local 911 emergency teams.